Medical centers in the United States: Pennsylvania

+Jefferson Health, is a multi-state non-profit health system whose flagship hospital is Thomas Jefferson University Hospital in Center City, Philadelphia.
+The health system's hospitals serve as the teaching hospitals of Thomas Jefferson University.
+Thomas Jefferson University and Jefferson Health are integrated together as two arms of the same organization.
+It has a single board of directors and produces joint financial statements.
+The CEO of Thomas Jefferson University and Jefferson Health is Joseph G. Cacchione, MD.

 University of Pennsylvania Health System

 University of Pennsylvania Health System includes the nation's first teaching hospital, Hospital of the University of Pennsylvania (HUP), and the nation's first hospital, Pennsylvania Hospital.
 It operates under the direction and auspices of Penn Medicine in Philadelphia, Pennsylvania.
 HUP alone is ranked as the 9th-best overall hospital in the United States by U.S. News & World Report in 2010.
 Although it is not a part of Penn Health System, the Children's Hospital of Philadelphia(CHOP) is also on the same campus and it engages in many collaborative efforts.
 CHOP's physicians serve as the pediatrics department of Penn's School of Medicine.

 University of Pittsburgh Medical Center

 The University of Pittsburgh Medical Center (UPMC) is headquartered in Pittsburgh, Pennsylvania, and is closely affiliated with its academic partner, the University of Pittsburgh, which ranks third in the nation in the number of total NIH-sponsored research awards and fifth for the total dollar amount of NIH-sponsored funding.
 UPMC is one of the largest medical center systems in the world with more than 35 hospitals, 8,000 licensed beds, and 600 outpatient sites in Pennsylvania, Ohio, and New York, as well as locations overseas.
 Appearing on U.S. News & World Report's honor roll of the top hospitals for over 15 years, it was the site of the creation of the first polio vaccine by Jonas Salk, helped to develop emergency medicine under Peter Safar, and pioneered organ transplantation under the direction of Thomas Starzl, at one time boasting the largest and busiest organ transplantation program in the world.
 A fully integrated health care system that includes its own health insurance and commercial services divisions, UPMC has exported its clinical and administrative expertise and technologies around the world, including the ISMETT organ transplantation center in Sicily, a hospital and cancer centers in Ireland, and partnerships in China, Colombia, Italy, Japan, Kazakhstan, Lithuania, Singapore, and the United Kingdom.